 There are multiple schools of thought when it comes to how to approach dating, but there are three of them that really stand out in my mind in my years covering the dating industry.
-They are: duty dating, circular dating and laser dating.
+Three common dating approaches I’ve observed are duty dating, circular dating and laser dating.

 Duty dating is a term coined by Dr. Pat Allen, who is like the fairy godmother of relationships, to describe the distinction between dating for chemistry versus dating for compatibility.
 Regular dating is the way most people date, which based on chemistry and attraction.
 Duty dating is the way more people should date, which is based on practicing your dating and relational skills.
 The former is a superficial way to date whereas the latter provides an opportunity for natural chemistry to develop through compatibility.
 Basically, you’re dating someone you normally wouldn’t date, much less be attracted to, and you’re giving them at least three dates to grow on you before you decide if you want to move on, keep dating or just be friends.